-The MAA grants interest-free loans to medical students who meet the criteria.
-Repayment begins one year after graduation, and the loan remains interest free as long as the loan is not in default.
-If you can establish financial need, you may qualify for an MAA no-interest loan in the amount of $2,000.00 per academic year.
+The MAA grants zero-interest loans to medical students who meet the criteria.
+Repayment begins one year after graduation, and the loan remains interest-free as long as the loan is not in default.
+If you can establish financial need, you may qualify for an MAA zero-interest loan of $3,000.00 per academic year.

-Please contact the MAA to receive access to an online application form, and to set up an interview with our Loans Officer.
+Please contact the MAA to receive access to an online application, and to set up an interview with our Loans Officer.

 Bursaries and Awards